 Consider where you are on the automation journey, and what will help you get to the next level.
 Take it step by step to make your journey smart and sustainable.

-4. Scoping Your Automation
+4. Scoping your automation

 Once you’ve decided that automation is the way forward, the next step is to scope your automation projects effectively.
 Automation can generally be divided into tasks and processes.